 We are passionate about helping to better manage concussion and whiplash related injuries.

-Concussions are a form of brain injury resulting from complex pathological processes and biomechanical forces imparting forces to the brain.
+A Concussion is a brain injury resulting from acceleration or deceleration of the brain withint the skull following a significant impact to the head or elsewhere in the body.
 Concussions can be the result of direct blows to the head or indirect forces causing quick movement of the head or neck.
 Additionally, a concussion can occur without loss of consciousness.

 Common Concussion Related Symptoms & Problems: